genericmilk/cooker/README.md

 ```
 You can substitute `app.css` and `app.js` for the cooked filename.

+### The Cooker Toolbelt
+Starting with Cooker 5, Cooker by default includes a small Javascript file that is loaded and locked on page boot.
+The object is located at `window.cookerToolbelt` and contains the following tools at this point in time:
+* `cookerToolbelt.version` returns the current toolbelt version
+* `cookerToolbelt.isProd` returns a boolean of if the javascript file was built using Production mode
+* `cookerToolbelt.cookerVersion` returns the current cooker version
+More options are coming soon to this toolbelt to aide development.

+### Speedy Cook
+Starting with Cooker 5, Cooker can now quickly build large libraries based on what needs to be changed.
+For example if you have 10 ovens but only made changes to a file in Oven 4, Oven 4 will be built whilst the others are skipped.
+We call this process Speedy Cooking.
+You can turn it off if you'd like to by heading to `config/cooker.php` and setting the `canSpeedyCook` boolean to `false`

 ### Building your own Oven
 Starting with Cooker 4, You can extend Cooker to process any input you give it!
 It could be something to meet your own needs more than the default Less or Scss compiler offers, Or if you want to do something that isn't supported out of the box, maybe something such as Styl etc you can do that by creating your own ovens.